From £425 - 4 to 7 nights

 Tuesday: After breakfast we will walk around Church Stretton which gives us a range of fascinating landscape subjects to work with, whilst developing our painting and drawing skills at the same time.

-Wednesday: Following breakfast we drive to explore the towns, small villages and surrounding countryside, heading first to historic Iron Bridge with it’s significant bridge and then on to the Shropshire villages of Eardisland and Pembridge.
+Wednesday: Following breakfast we drive to explore the towns, small villages and surrounding countryside, heading first to historic Ironbridge with its significant bridge.
 Throughout the day we’ll be working on various technical and creative assignments.

 Thursday: Today we concentrate on the Shropshire landscape visiting the rocky Slipper Stones and the beautiful Long Mynd with high views over several neighbouring English and Welsh counties.
 Here we’ll concentrate on technique and approach.

 Saturday: In the morning we will be based at Dolserau Hall and Annie, your Leader, will discuss aspects of Landscape Painting and the techniques of watercolour (or your chosen medium).
 Later we will be able to look out over, or go into, the beautiful grounds and paint.
 There is an attractive wooded area with a fast running stream about 10 minutes walk away, which is very painterly, so if you are physically able, you could go there to sketch or paint.